NolanHughes/drumverb/NOTES.md

 1. Cart
-	-Have this post to api (Add users so the functionality works)(ignore this) -Make alert when products are added to cart
-		-Done except it needs to be refactored and maybe have background color overlay -*Make alert when cart is purchased*
+	-Have this post to api (Add users so the functionality works)(ignore this) -Refactored cart add and buy pop ups and maybe have background color overlay

 2. Finish querying and filtering that can be implemented like the real website.***
 	-Have sidebar and filtered_by for filtering